What does Workera do for you?

 From our research, AI organizations divide their work into data engineering, modeling, deployment, business analysis, and AI infrastructure.
 The Workera assessment evaluates the skills necessary to carry out these 5 tasks.
 The test is structured in 6 sections:

 Who is Workera for?

-Workera is for anyone who wants to evaluate their skills, get a certificate, and/or get a job in machine learning, data science or software engineering.
+Workera is for anyone who wants to evaluate their skills, get a credential, and/or get a job in machine learning, data science or software engineering.

 Who is eligible?

 Everyone is eligible to join Workera.
 Note that we currently are unable to offer job opportunities for users with “No US work authorization”.
-However, you can still test your skills, receive feedback and get a certificate.
+However, you can still test your skills, receive feedback and get a credential.

 If I don't have the appropriate work authorization, can I still take the test?

-Yes, you can test your skills, receive feedback and get a certificate.
+Yes, you can test your skills, receive feedback and get a credential.
 However, we aren't able to offer job opportunities for users with no US work authorization.